 Pre warm up:

-I usually start with a few breathing exercises, or start by blowing 5 really good full breaths through the trumpet.
+I usually start with a few breathing exercises, timed counting in or out, with or without holds, or simply start by blowing 5 really good full breaths through the trumpet.

 1. Tone Production